Remote or Isolated Work

 Isolated work can increase the risk of a number of psychosocial hazards, including:

-• Stress: Working alone can be stressful, as the worker may feel isolated and unsupported.
+Working alone can be stressful, as the worker may feel isolated and unsupported.
 This can lead to feelings of anxiety, depression, and burnout.
+See our guide on how to reduce stress at work.

-• Mental health problems: Working alone can increase the risk of mental health problems, such as anxiety, depression, and post-traumatic stress disorder.
+Working alone can increase the risk of mental health problems at work, such as anxiety, depression, and post-traumatic stress disorder.

 Impact